 - Theories of Surplus Value (1863) - A very strong critique of the idea that more material creates more wealth.
 For Marx, it only means more wealth for the wealthy.

 - Capital: Critique of Political Economy, also known as Das Kapital (Volume 1, 1867; Volumes 2 and 3 released posthumously) - Probably his masterwork.
 He set out to basically write down every single thought he had about economics and society with these books.
 Since Marx kept procrastinating finishing the thing for several years, he died before the second and third volumes were fully completed.
 Engels edited them after Marx's death and published them.
 It's massive, so much so that many modern Communist and Marxist movements advise not reading it out of necessity, since its pretty much impossible to read and understand the whole thing without devoting oneself to its study.

-- The Civil War in France (1871) - Notable for being an examination of the infamous Paris Commune of 1871, the only (notable) attempt at a Marxist revolution within his own lifetime.
+- The Civil War in France (1871) - Notable for being an examination of the infamous Paris Commune of 1871, the most significant socialist revolution within his own lifetime.